maxrahder/myapp/README.md

 anywhere else.

 Both classes are simple wrappers around the Froala WYSIWYG editor, documented at https://www.froala.com/wysiwyg-editor.
-Since these are ExtJS components, you can use them like any other ExtJS component, including setting up listeners to detect component events and Froala native events.
+These are ExtJS components, so you can use them like any other component, including setting up listeners to detect component events and Froala native events.
 You can also run native Froala methods directly on the Froana instance.